uspki/policies/certificate-policy.md

 Depending upon the nature and severity of the discrepancy, and how quickly it can be corrected, the FPKIPA may decide to temporarily halt operation of the CA, to revoke a certificate issued to the CA, or take other actions it deems appropriate.

 ## 8.6 Communication of results
-The Audit Report shall state explicitly that it covers the relevant systems and processes used in the issuance of all Certificates that assert one or more of the policy identifiers listed in Section 7.1.6.1.
+The Audit Letter shall state explicitly that it covers the relevant systems and processes used in the issuance of all Certificates that assert one or more of the policy identifiers listed in Section 7.1.6.1.

 The CA shall make the Audit Letter publicly available.
-The CA is not required to make publicly available any general audit findings contained in the Audit Report that do not impact the overall audit opinion.
-The CA shall make its Audit Letter publicly available no later than three months after the end of the audit period.
-In the event of a delay greater than three months, and if so requested by an Application Software Supplier, the CA shall provide an explanatory letter signed by the Qualified Auditor.
+TThe CA shall make its Audit Letter publicly available no later than three months after the end of the audit period.
+In the event of a delay greater than three months, and if so requested by the FPKIPA or an Application Software Supplier, the CA shall provide an explanatory letter signed by the Qualified Auditor.

 ## 8.7 Self-Audits
 During the period in which the CA issues Certificates, the CA shall monitor adherence to this CP and the CA's CPS and strictly control its service quality by performing self audits on at least a quarterly basis against a randomly selected sample of the greater of one certificate or at least three percent of the Certificates issued by it during the period commencing immediately after the previous self-audit sample was taken.

 During the period in which a Subordinate CA issues Certificates, the Root CA shall monitor adherence to the this CP and the Subordinate CA's CPS.
 On at least a quarterly basis, against a randomly selected sample of the greater of one certificate or at least three percent of the Certificates issued by the Subordinate CA, during the period commencing immediately after the previous audit sample was taken, the CA shall ensure all applicable CP are met.

 # 9. OTHER BUSINESS AND LEGAL MATTERS
 {% include alert-info.html content="This section contains the CA / Browser Forum Baseline Requirements and has not been modified.
 Additions to Business and Legal Matters to address Application Trusted Root Program requirements and U.S. Government provisions to meet public law requirements are under review and not included in this draft." %}